Discover Dallas: A Comprehensive Travel Guide

 The racial and ethnic composition of Dallas was as follows:

-Demographics of Dallas are influenced by its history of immigration and migration, as well as its economic and social opportunities.
+Dallas's demographics are influenced by its history of immigration and migration and its economic and social opportunities.

 The city of Dallas has several demographic characteristics that distinguish it from other major U.S. cities, such as:

-• It has the largest percentage of Hispanic or Latino residents among the 10 most populous U.S. cities.
+- It has the most significant percentage of Hispanic or Latino residents among the 10 most populous U.S. cities.

-• It has the second-largest percentage of foreign-born residents among the 10 most populous U.S. cities, after New York City.
+- It has the second-largest percentage of foreign-born residents, after New York City, among the 10 most populous U.S. cities.

-The demographic of Dallas tx is projected to continue to grow and diversify in the future, as the city attracts more people from different backgrounds and origins.
+Dallas, TX's demographics will continue growing and diversifying as the city attracts more people from different backgrounds and origins.
 The city is also expected to face some challenges and opportunities related to its demographic changes, such as education, health, housing, transportation, and social cohesion.

 Dallas population density is 3,839.4 people per square mile (1,481.6 people/km 2), which is higher than the average population density of the U.S. (87.4 people per square mile or 33.7 people/km 2), but lower than the average population density of the world (134.6 people per square mile or 51.9 people/km 2).